WRF Physics¶

 sf_surface_physics = 5

 Contains sophisticated treatment of biogeophysics, hydrology, biogeochemistry, and dynamic vegetation.
-In CLM4, the land surface in each model grid cell is characterized into five primary sub-grid land cover types (glacier, lake, wetland, urban, and vegetated).
+Each grid cell’s land surface is defined by five sub-grid land cover types: glacier, lake, wetland, urban, and vegetated.
 The vegetated sub-grid consists of up to 4 plant functional types (PFTs) that differ in physiology and structure.
-The WRF input land cover types are translated into the CLM4 PFTs through a look-up table.
+WRF input land cover types are translated into the CLM4 PFTs through a look-up table.
 The CLM4 vertical structure includes a single-layer vegetation canopy, a five-layer snowpack, and a ten-layer soil column.

 Oleson et al., 2010